-The Visual Voices of the Prisons Memory Archive project has been developed through a partnership with Queen's University Belfast, the Public Record Office of Northern Ireland and the Prisons Memory Archive Management Group, which includes representatives of the groups who have made the recordings.
+The Visual Voices of the Prisons Memory Archive project has been developed through a partnership with Queen's University Belfast, PRONI and the PMA Management Group (which includes representatives of the groups who have made the recordings).

-The main objectives of this project are to preserve the footage and information the Archive currently has, to make it more accessible through digital innovation, and to engage with communities to help people learn about shared heritage.
+The main objectives of this project are to preserve the participant recordings, to make the collection more accessible through digital innovation and to engage with communities to help people learn more about shared heritage.

 For more information, visit the Prisons Memory Archive website.